 The evolution of the Portuguese economy has a considerable impact on the Bank's business, its financial situation and net income.
-A substantial portion of the Bank's assets and operating profit is derived from Portugal, which accounted for 61% of the Bank's net operating revenue and 74% of total gross loans to customers in the end of the first six months of 2018, compared to 61% and 75%, respectively, as at 30 June 2017.
-In addition, as at 30 June 2018, the Bank's holdings of EUR 5.9 billion (EUR 5.1 billion as at 30 June 2017) in Portuguese government bonds represented 8.1% (7.0% as at 30 June 2017) of its total assets.
+A substantial portion of the Bank's assets and operating profit is derived from Portugal, which accounted for 60% of the Bank's net operating revenue and 73% of total gross loans to customers in the end of 2018, compared to 61% and 75%, respectively, as at 31 December 2017.
+In addition, as at 31 December 2018, the Bank's holdings of EUR 6.6 billion (EUR 4 million recorded in "Financial assets at fair value through profit or loss - Held for trading"; EUR 33 million recorded in "Financial assets at fair value through profit or loss - Designated at fair value through profit or loss"; EUR 6,525 million recorded in "Financial assets at fair value through other comprehensive income" and EUR 47 million recorded in "Financial assets at amortised cost - Debt securities") (EUR 3.6 billion as at 31 December 2017, of which EUR 10 million recorded in "Financial assets held for trading", EUR 142 million recorded in "Others financial assets at fair value through profit or loss" and EUR 3,483 million recorded in "Financial assets available for sale") in Portuguese government bonds represented 8.7% (4.8% as at 31 December 2018) of its total assets.
 As such, developments in the Portuguese economy have had and will continue to have a material impact on the quality of the Bank's assets, its business, financial condition, results of operations and prospects.